grafana/github-traffic/README.md

 CRONTAB_SCHEDULE=crontab-schedule-to-get-data-from-github # Default: "0 * * * *"
 ```

+**_NOTE:_** You also can use your username if you don't belong to any organization.
+In this case, use "USERNAME" instead of "ORG_NAME".

 Run the image:
 ```
 $ docker run --env-file .env -it -p 8001:8001 ghcr.io/grafana/github-traffic